charliecpeterson/aiterminal/docs/USER_GUIDE.md

 ## AI Settings
 Open Settings → AI to configure providers and models.
-- **Providers**: OpenAI, Anthropic, Gemini, Ollama.
+- **Providers**: OpenAI (recommended), Anthropic, Gemini, Ollama
-- **Test Connection**: Validates credentials and populates model/embedding dropdowns.
+- **Models**: Any model that supports function calling/tool use
+  - OpenAI: gpt-4, gpt-4-turbo, gpt-3.5-turbo
+  - Requires tool calling support for automatic command execution
+- **API Key**: Required for cloud providers (OpenAI, Anthropic, Gemini)
-- **Custom URL**: Override base API endpoints when needed.
+- **Custom URL**: Override base API endpoints (useful for Ollama or proxies)
+- **Test Connection**: Validates credentials and populates model dropdowns

+### Technical Implementation
+The AI system is built on:
+- **Vercel AI SDK v5** for robust streaming and tool execution
+- **Automatic Tool Calling**: Tools execute without manual approval for seamless workflows
+- **Multi-Step Execution**: Up to 5 sequential tool calls per request using `stopWhen`
+- **Terminal Integration**: Uses `get_pty_cwd` to determine your actual working directory
+- **Type-Safe**: Tool schemas validated with Zod for reliable execution

 ## Troubleshooting

+### Terminal Markers
 - **Markers not showing (local)?** Open a fresh tab so the helper re-sources; bash and zsh are supported.
 - **Markers not showing (remote)?** Use `aiterm_ssh <user@host>` (or plain `ssh` is already aliased to it inside AI Terminal).
 If the remote blocks sourcing, bypass with `\ssh` to avoid the alias.
-- **Markers missing after `su`/restricted shells?** Install integration into that account with `aiterm_install_remote` (or manually add `source ~/.config/aiterminal/bash_init.sh` in that account’s `~/.bashrc`/`~/.zshrc`).
+- **Markers missing after `su`/restricted shells?** Install integration into that account with `aiterm_install_remote` (or manually add `source ~/.config/aiterminal/bash_init.sh` in that account's `~/.bashrc`/`~/.zshrc`).
 Some environments intentionally scrub environment variables; in those cases, exact command markers may not be available.

+### AI Panel
+- **Blank AI responses?** Ensure your AI settings are configured with a valid API key and model that supports tool calling.
+- **AI not using tools?** Check that you're using a model with function calling support (e.g., gpt-4, gpt-4-turbo, not base models).
+- **Wrong directory for commands?** The AI automatically detects your terminal's working directory.
+If issues persist, try `cd` to refresh.
+- **Tool execution errors?** Check console logs (View → Developer → Developer Tools) for detailed error messages.
+- **Connection errors?** Verify your API key and internet connection.
+Test with the "Test Connection" button in Settings.

+### General
 - **Copy not working?** The app uses the system clipboard.
 Ensure you have granted permission if prompted.
 - **Scrollbar missing?** The app renders its own overlay.
-If you still don’t see it, ensure you’re in the terminal area and the buffer is longer than the viewport; try scrolling once to reveal it.
+If you still don't see it, ensure you're in the terminal area and the buffer is longer than the viewport; try scrolling once to reveal it.
+- **Performance issues?** Try closing unused tabs or clearing the terminal buffer (`Cmd + K`).